-The Panel's draft recommendation is to amend the guidelines to reflect the changes proposed by AEMO but is not intending to make the changes proposed by TRUenergy.
+The Panel's final recommendation is to amend the guidelines to reflect the changes proposed by AEMO but not to make the changes proposed by TRUenergy.

-The Panel anticipates that any amendments to the guidelines for management of electricity supply shortfall events would be adopted by 31 December 2009 and, consequently, could affect load shedding arrangements for the summer of 09/10 should an electricity supply shortfall event occur.
-The Panel notes that any changes to these guidelines could also affect future MRL determinations that are undertaken by AEMO.
+The Panel notes that these amendments could affect load shedding arrangements for the summer of 09/10 should an electricity supply shortfall event occur.
+The Panel also notes that these changes could also affect future MRL determinations that are undertaken by AEMO.